hackoregon/civic/packages/component-library/stories/README.md

 ### Organize knobs into tabs

+Knobs can be organized in tabs, in the Addons panel.
 Choose tab labels that are consistent with other stories; create a new one only if needed.
 Current knob tabs:

 - Labels
 - Design